radiofreejohn/xattrkv/README.md

 set keys
 ```
-# xattrkvtool dbstore set awesome "the file is zero size, so you can store an infinite amount of data probably!"
+# xattrkvtool dbstore set awesome "the file is zero size, so you can store an infinite amount of data probably"
 ```

 list keys